 Although they don’t shed too much, their coat requires thorough and regular combing.

 Retrievers (Chesapeake Bay)

-Chesapeake Bay Retrievers or ‘Chessies’ are mid-Atlantic dogs that are known for their duck hunting capabilities.
+Chesapeake Bay Retrievers or ‘Chessies’ are mid-Atlantic dogs for their duck hunting capabilities.

 Their thick coats and sturdy bodies made them ideal for this sport.
-Due to their tenacious tendencies, Chesapeake Bay Retrievers are better pets for humans that have previous experience with dogs.
+Due to their tenacious tendencies, Chesapeake Bay Retrievers are better pets for humans with previous experience with dogs.

 They require loads of activity and thus need living environments that allow for the same.